 • 5 legs: 3.9% win probability

-Now let's compare what you should get paid (fair odds) versus what sportsbooks actually pay:
+Here's what you should get paid (fair odds) versus what sportsbooks actually pay:

 Parlay Odds vs. Fair Odds